Before you register your interest or apply for nomination, please ensure that you have read all relevant information for the pathway, including:

 • You must currently be living in Tasmania and intend to continue living in Tasmania.

-• Your dependents must not be living in another Australian state or territory.
+• Your dependants must not be living in another Australian state or territory.
 They must have moved and settled in Tasmania at least three months before applying for nomination.

 • Your employment must be closely related to your skills assessment.
 This means a role within the same ANZSCO 3-digit group as your skills assessment.
-Refer to additional information, exclusions and definitions for guidance.
+(Refer to additional information, exclusions and definitions for more guidance).

 • You must genuinely intend to remain employed in Tasmania in your current industry for at least two years after nomination.